DrBenson/Flare-Remodify/dev/README.md

         ┣━ flare_map_traverse ---> Map drawer/traversal for flare-game
         ┗━ tilesetdef-generator -> Tool to convert tilesets embedded in a TMX to Flare's tileset format.
 ```

+# Flare-Remodify
+The Flare Game Re-Modify Based on Flare Fantasycore and Empyrean Campaign Engine.

 ## Links

 The following links are specific to the original engine